asam139/iHolidays/README.md

 'Proper' MVVM assumes at least a moderately complex application, which deals with data it gets from "somewhere".
 It may get the data from a database, a file or a web service.

+## Organization

+The project is organized in the main app and two packages for domain and data.
+Both packages supports Cocoapods and SPM for the integration.

+ * iHoliday (App)
+ * Packages:
+    * iHolidayDomain (100% code coverage)
+    * iHolidayData (100% code coverage)

+Although recently the testing targets have integration with the tool **Sourcery** which it needs to be integrated addding scripts in the pipeline of the build so by now SPM is not compatible.

+### Sourcery

+Sourcery is a **meta-programming** tool for Swift to stop writing boilerplate code.

+In this project is used to create the mock from protocols with the **AutoMockable** stencil.
+Of this way the tests are more cleaner and simple with only the real testing code.

+### SwiftLint

+All the code has configurated SwiftLint.
+A tool to enforce Swift **style** and **conventions**, loosely based on the now archived GitHub Swift Style Guide.
+SwiftLint enforces the style guide rules that are generally accepted by the Swift community.

 ## Frameworks

 In this section it defends the reason to use each framework installed in the project.